 - State Proofs.
 Hedera expects the platform to be able to allow users to request state proofs by querying the network for a record.
 When a client requests an aspect of the state of network accounts, nodes would be able to construct and return a small file carrying cryptographic material and signatures to prove the returned data is the true consensus state.

 - Mirror Node Beta.
 As noted in response to "Are there additional services or features that have been developed since the network was launched (other than the core services)?", Hedera's Mirror Node software is currently available as an alpha version.
 It is expected to enter its beta version in 2020 and to become available for developers to download and configure for use with the Hedera network.

 - Reconfiguration.
 The Hedera testnets and mainnet (beta) are expected to become capable of allowing nodes to join and rejoin the network automatically, without impacting overall network availability.

-- Open Review & Open Source.
-The hashgraph platform is available as open review; the source code is now available for anyone to read, recompile, and verify that it is correct.
+- Open Source.
+The hashgraph platform is available as open source (Apache License 2.0); the source code is now available for anyone to read, recompile, and verify that it is correct.
 In addition, all of the Hedera services and developer tools have been open-sourced.

 Other Planned Developments: